Leitech

 Leitech Hi-Res COMBI gage on engineering print — thread depth inspection in quality control.

-Calibration Master or Setting Disc.
-Ensures the gage conforms to FED-STD-H28 and delivers traceable depth readings.
-Pitch Diameter The theoretical diameter of a thread where the width of the thread ridge equals the width of the groove.
-The primary dimension checked by the GO member — confirming the thread will accept its mating fastener.
+Pitch Diameter: This refers to the theoretical diameter of a thread where the width of the thread ridge equals the width of the groove.
+It is the primary dimension checked by the GO member to confirm that the thread can accept its mating fastener.

 Have a term you don't see here?
-Ask the Gage Guys.
-414-333-6310 | tony@leitech.com .
+Feel free to ask the Gage Guys at 414-333-6310 or email tony@leitech.com.

 Measurement Terms